 VFP Tutorial - Development Environment

-FoxPro is unusual amongst Microsoft development tools in that it retains a command-line interface.
-It has a toolbar with all the familiar buttons that you would expect but you are also faced with a command window where you can enter FoxPro commands.
+Visual FoxPro is unusual amongst the current generation of Microsoft development tools in that it still retains a command-line interface.
+It has a menu system and a toolbar across the top of the window with all the familiar buttons that you would expect but you are also faced with a command window where you can enter FoxPro commands.

 [The Command Window in the Visual FoxPro IDE]

-The screenshot shows part of the Visual FoxPro environment with a few lines of Fox commands in the Command Window.
-The window is shown docked against the left-hand side of the screen.
-In real life would be wider with a smaller font size.
+The screenshot shows part of the Visual FoxPro environment with a few lines of Fox commands showing in the Command Window.
+That window is shown docked against the left-hand side of the screen.
+It can float free or be docked against any edge of the screen and in real life it would probably be wider with a smaller font size.
+The black pane on the right of the window is where the results of commands are displayed.

 IntelliSense